phalt/blog/content/_index.md

 ## Tech

-I have extensive professional experience working with Python 3, Django, Javascript, and React.
+I have extensive professional experience working with the Python and Javascript languages and a host of tools in both ecosystems (React, Redux, Jest, Enyzme, Apollo, Django, Flask, DRF, Graphene, and Pytest).

 I enjoy Agile processes, Test Driven Development, and Domain Driven Design.